 In addition, we’ll also be deleting all the data associated with your contract upon its termination, along with the back-ups; with no delegation to any data processor without your written consent.

-You need to start preparing yourself to be GDPR compliant.
+You need to start preparing yourself to be GDPR ready.
 One step at a time to ensure absolutely safe-guarded data of your guests.